alertgen-project/alertgen-server/indexer/README.md

 ## Configuration

-The configuration-file default.json is located in the ./indexer/config directory.
+The configuration file default.json is located in the ./indexer/config directory.

 ```json
 {